top of page

 The problem?
 Their assumption about the drop-off in billable hours being tied to online services was only a guess.
 It wasn't grounded in fact.
 My market research proved people use online tools to AVOID lawyers, not be introduced to them.
 There was no proof what so ever that their assumptions would pan out - that "free" would lead to "billable" - because online users typically abandoned their plans if they could not complete them by themselves.

-I reported my findings to a conference room of lawyers.
+We reported our findings to a conference room of lawyers.
 Plans were dropped for the online tool before:

 Any more money in development was spent.